- How can a financial adviser help me?

 When you search for and select an adviser to view, you will navigate to their individual profile page.

 This page shows various details about the adviser including their qualifications, address and client reviews.
-On the left hand side of the profile page there is a section called "Quick Links".
-Click on the button labelled “Let’s chat”.
+In the top right corner, click on the button labelled “Get in touch”.

 - Who writes the articles on Adviser Ratings?